 Parking at Multnomah Falls

 Be aware that the parking lot fills up quickly.
-We were able to find parking near Wahkeena Falls, which adds a half mile to your hike in either direction, but it’s an easy stretch to hike and you get the added bonus of an additional waterfall that you can right up close to.
+We were able to find parking near Wahkeena Falls, which adds a half mile to your hike in either direction, but it’s an easy stretch to hike and you get the added bonus of an additional waterfall that you can get right up close to.

 Another option is using the Columbia Gorge Express which starts at the Gateway Transit Center in Portland and makes five stops including Rooster Rock State Park and Multnomah Falls.